 Preventing Tooth Decay

 Tooth decay occurs when sugars are left in your mouth.
 They turn into an acid, which can break down teeth.
 Children are at high risk for tooth decay because they often do not practice good oral hygiene habits.
 You can help your child prevent tooth decay with daily brushing and flossing, combined with regular dental visits.
-Your child should visit the dentist every six months for regular dental cleanings and checkups.
+Your child should visit the dentist at the top-rated pediatric dentistry in Fairfax every six months for regular dental cleanings and checkups.
 The dentist may recommend fluoride treatments twice a year.

 If your child plays sports, mouthguards can help protect their teeth and jaw.
 They can also prevent injuries such as lacerations to the lips, cheeks, and tongue.
 Mouthguards have also been shown to help decrease the risk of concussions.
 Children of all ages should invest in mouthguards if they play sports such as football, hockey, soccer, basketball, baseball, and wrestling.
 While mouthguards are available in most sporting goods stores, these mouthguards do not offer the best level of protection.
 They usually do not fit well and are uncomfortable.
 For the highest level of comfort and protection, ask your dentist about a custom mouth guard fitting.
-A custom mouthguard is created specifically for your child's mouth.
+Custom mouthguards in Fairfax are created specifically for your child's mouth.
 It is made of a thin plastic that is hardened to protect the teeth.
 Because custom mouthguards are thinner, they allow your child to breathe easier.